Blue CoLab CIT349

 Both a program and a course like no other, Seidenberg School’s Blue CoLab conducts training and research in real-time environmental monitoring technologies on Pleasantville’s Choate Pond, and in our data and technology labs.
-We deploy and operate water and atmospheric sensing instruments to understand better the human and natural impacts on our research pond, and the rivers it feeds.
-We believe people have the right to know the quality of water before they use, drink, swim, paddle or fish it.
+We deploy and operate water and atmospheric sensing instruments to understand better human and natural impacts — on our research pond, the rivers it feeds, and, eventually the planet’s oceans.

 Where can I see students’ work?